karlh001/archiveguard/README.md

 > ag

 If you see an output it works.
+Read the "Run" section.
 If not, make sure you are in the same directory.
 If you are unable to run ag on your system, and have python3 installed, try running [ag.pyc](https://github.com/karlh001/archiveguardian/wiki/ag.pyc-File).

+## Installation Windows

+Using POWERSHELL or CMD (Win+R, type 'cmd' hit enter) type the full path to execute the program.
+If you double-click the icon the console closes straight away.

+> C:\Users\Me\ag.exe -d C:\Users\Me\Pictures\

+Your anti-malware or anti-virus scanner may block these execuable file.
+You will need to allow AG before running.

 ## Run